hardyoyo/vagrant_embark_base/README.md

 * [Vagrant-DSpace](http://github.com/dspace/vagrant-dspace) (a bunch of shell provisioners)
 * [Double-p/smtf-test](https://github.com/double-p/smtf-test) (inspiration for the Ansible Local provisioner layout)
 * [Geerlingguy's Ansible-Vagrant Examples](https://github.com/geerlingguy/ansible-vagrant-examples)

+## NOTE: the UCLALibrary/uclalib_role_tomcat role is not used for this project

+This project does not utilize the UCLALibrary/uclalib_role_tomcat role, because it seems to prefer to bind to IPv6 network interfaces, in a Vagrant environment.
+This seems true across various base machine images.
+Until the problem is resolved, this project will use prefer_ipv4 branch on my fork of this role (hardyoyo/uclalib_role_tomcat).

 ## License